Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 Resharper can help you with this.

 ## Overriding
-When overriding virtual method, use override suffix.
+When overriding a virtual method, use override suffix.

 ## Pointers